-- (c) Supplemental Zone.
+(c) Supplemental Zone.
 A supplemental zone may be provided at the option of the applicant between the street-facing façade or a side-facing facade and the required clear area, to provide additional areas for outdoor dining, porches, terraces, landscape and water features, and plazas.
 A supplemental zone, if provided, may be a maximum of 20 feet deep and may extend up to 30 percent of the linear frontage of the development.

-The supplemental zone shall not provide any parking or vehicle circulation areas. - (d) Improvement District.
+- The supplemental zone shall not provide any parking or vehicle circulation areas. - (d) Improvement District.
 An improvement district or other long-term oversight board and funding mechanism shall be established to provide for the maintenance of required streetscape. - (3) Building Placement.
 At least 70 percent of the building facade facing a public street shall be brought up to the clear area. - (4) Sidewalk Entries - (a) Spacing.
 Sidewalk entries shall be provided to all buildings and individual units that front on the sidewalk. - (b) Sidewalk Entry Hierarchy.
-Entrances into residential buildings in mixed-use areas are encouraged to follow a hierarchy of sizes and functions as follows: - Carriage way: A centrally located twelvefoot wide entrance at sidewalk level for visual and direct access to a private courtyard. - 2) Secondary entry: A sixfoot wide entrance with ornamental entrance gate and defined by a stoop with low cheek walls and planters at the sidewalk.
-Mailboxes, bike racks, and trash receptacles should be grouped around these secondary entries.
+Entrances into residential buildings in mixed-use areas are encouraged to follow a hierarchy of sizes and functions as follows: - Carriage way: A centrally located twelvefoot wide entrance at sidewalk level for visual and direct access to a private courtyard. - 2) Secondary entry: A sixfoot wide entrance with ornamental entrance grouped around these secondary entries.3) Other entries: Home office and retail storefront entries which are either at grade or stooped shall be sized to accommodate specific gate and defined by a stoop with low cheek walls and planters at the sidewalk.
+Mailboxes, bike racks, and trash receptacles should be requirements of the individual space.